EXPLAINER: Myanmar media defiant as junta cracks down

 HOW IS THE GOVERNMENT SUPPRESSING NEWS?

 Five local outlets — Mizzima, DVB, Khit Thit Media, Myanmar Now and 7Day News — were banned from broadcasting or providing any information on any media platform or using any technology after their licenses were canceled, state broadcaster MRTV reported.
 All five had covered the protests extensively and often livestreamed video.
 Myanmar Now, an independent news service, reported that police broke down the door of its office Monday and seized computers, printers and parts of the newsroom’s data server.
 It cited unnamed witnesses and showed a photo of CCTV footage.
 But it said the office had been evacuated in late January.
 The government has arrested dozens of journalists, including Thein Zaw of The Associated Press.
+“This ban is clearly part of a much larger military junta assault on freedom of the press and the ability of journalists to do their jobs without harassment, intimidation or arrest,” Phil Robertson, deputy Asia director for Human Rights Watch, said in a statement Tuesday.

 HOW ARE MEDIA OUTLETS RESPONDING?